ARKlab/Ark.Tools/Ark.Tools.Outbox/Readme.md

 ### Unsafe Way (easy pitfalls)

-Implement a Context that automatically create a RebusTransactionScope that Complete() on Commit().
+Implement a Context that automatically creates a RebusTransactionScope that Complete() on Commit().

 ```csharp